ProjectNamesake/NamesakeNeuralCellular/README.md

 For additional configurations, you can load a JSON config file.
 Any parameters not specified in the config file will be set their default value in `src/config.py`

 ## Method
-Petri Dish NCA continuously compete for space in a constrained 2D grid.
+Namesake NCA continuously compete for space in a constrained 2D grid.
 Each different color represents an individual model.
 The simulation proceeds through 4 distinct phases: (1) processing, (2) competition, (3) normalization, and (4) a state update.
 <img width="6000" height="1530" alt="image" src="https://github.com/user-attachments/assets/f6efafd8-525a-4946-9d13-250710ba64ad" />

 ## Experiments
-We ran many experiments to explore PD-NCA, namely:
+We ran many experiments to explore N-NCA, namely:

-1. Analyzing the complex dynamics of PD-NCA over time by measuring information.
+1. Analyzing the complex dynamics of N-NCA over time by measuring information.
 2. Inspecting the impact of learning to understand its role in ALife simulation.
 3. Hyperparameter searches for noteworthy simulations, using video compression and the open-endedness score from the ASAL [9] framework.
 4. Exploration of connection to hypercycles.

 ## Dynamics
-One of our first findings when exploring PD-NCA was that scaling the grid size and number of NCA consistently led to richer collective behavior.
-This suggests that an avenue of exploration must involve engineering PD-NCA to run on much larger grids, support more NCA, and potentially run on many GPUs simultaneously.
+One of our first findings when exploring N-NCA was that scaling the grid size and number of NCA consistently led to richer collective behavior.
+This suggests that an avenue of exploration must involve engineering N-NCA to run on much larger grids, support more NCA, and potentially run on many GPUs simultaneously.
 In order to measure the notion of ‘richness’ or ‘interesting behavior’, we cannot only rely on subjective assessment, as this precludes scaling hyperparameter searches.
 To this end, we propose to measure the amount of information stored on the grid as a proxy for complexity.
 Since NCA model size is fixed, the simulation behavior complexity is fully explained by input (the grid) complexity and the learned parameters of the individual NCA.

 <img width="747" height="459" alt="image" src="https://github.com/user-attachments/assets/832d6d50-0828-42c0-80e8-bd5172d76c66" />
 <img width="747" height="459" alt="image" src="https://github.com/user-attachments/assets/97cef719-9123-4ff7-bbfd-4554278d58a8" />